fent/randexp.js/README.md

 * Back references to non-existing groups like `/(a)\1\2/`.
 Randexp will ignore those references, returning an empty string for them.
 If the group exists only after the reference is used such as in `/\1 (hey)/`, it will too be ignored.

 * Custom negated character sets with two sets inside that cancel each other out.
 Example: `/[^\w\W]/`.
-If you give this to randexp, it will ignore both set tokens.
+If you give this to randexp, it will return an empty string for this set since it can't match anything.

 # Projects based on randexp.js